-Here, we present the details of the numerical procedure [98] used to detect the onset of long-range magnetic order in the RG flow.
-The expected divergence of the spin susceptibility [Eq.
-(11)] at a critical Λ which would signal the spontaneous breaking of SU(2) spin-rotation symmetry towards long-range dipolar magnetic order is, in practice, regularized due to two numerical approximations in the PFFRG method, (i) the discretization of the frequencies in the arguments of the vertex functions, and (ii) the finite spatial extent of the two-particle vertex function.
+in the arguments of the vertex functions and (ii) the finite spatial extent of the two-particle vertex function.
 Both these approximations regularize the divergence to a finite maximum, or a feeble kinklike feature when the ordered magnetic moment is small.
-In addition, the discretization of the frequencies induces the artefact of oscillations in the susceptibility flow, especially at small Λ .
+In addition, the discretization of the frequencies induces the artifact of oscillations in the susceptibility flow, especially at small Λ .
 The distinct advantage of the method presented here lies in its ability to detect such kinks even in the presence of pronounced frequency oscillations and a small ordered magnetic moment.
-To illustrate the method, we focus on the transition with increasing spin-S, from the paramagnetic into the magnetically ordered phase, for the nearest-neighbor Heisenberg antiferromagnet.
+To illustrate the method, we focus on the transition with increasing spin S, from the paramagnetic into the magnetically ordered phase, for the nearest-neighbor pyrochlore Heisenberg antiferromagnet.

-The appearance of a finite-maxima or a kinklike feature in the susceptibility evolution with decreasing Λ is marked by a change in the slope of the RG flow.
+The appearance of a finite maxima or a kinklike feature in the susceptibility evolution with decreasing Λ is marked by a change in the slope of the RG flow.
 However, as the susceptibility flow is plagued by oscillations due to frequency discretization, one encounters a difficulty in defining the slope.
 As each discrete frequency grid point produces a small peak or an upturn in the susceptibility flow, we compute the slope in a manner that averages out these oscillations.
-To this effect, one connects two adjacent peaks via a straight line which represents a tangent of the susceptibility and approximates $\gamma(\mathbf{k})$ between the two peaks.
+To this effect, one connects two adjacent peaks via a straight line which represents a tangent of the susceptibility and approximates $\chi(\mathbf{k})$ between the two peaks.
 A kink in the RG flow now manifests as a change in the slope, i.e., a finite-angle α , between the two neighboring tangents, as shown in Fig. 25(a), which then serves as a measure of the size of the kink.
-We first choose a fixed Λ -interval wherein multiple kinks, potentially representing magnetic instabilities, appear to be located.
-We then consider tangents between different pairs of adjacent peaks and calculate the average $\bar{\alpha}$ of the absolute value of these angles within a given Λ -interval.
-The angle $\bar{\alpha}$ then serves as a relatively robust quantitative measure of the change in slope (i.e., the size of the kink) within this Λ -interval; a larger $\bar{\alpha}$ implying a more pronounced kink.
-To locate the phase transition, we plot $\bar{\alpha}$ as a function of the spin-S [see Fig. 25(b)].
-For S = 1/2and S = 1, we observe a small and constant value of $\bar{\alpha} \approx 1.6^{\circ}$, followed by a sudden increase at S = 3/2 indicating a transition point to magnetic long-range ordered state.
+We first choose a fixed Λ interval wherein multiple kinks, potentially representing magnetic instabilities, appear to be located.
+We then consider tangents between different pairs of adjacent peaks and calculate the average $\bar{\alpha}$ of the absolute value of these angles within a given Λ interval.
+The angle $\bar{\alpha}$ then serves as a relatively robust quantitative measure of the change in slope (i.e., the size of the kink) within this Λ interval, a larger $\bar{\alpha}$ implying a more pronounced kink.
+To locate the phase transition, we plot $\bar{\alpha}$ as a function of the spin S [see Fig. 25(b)].
+For S = 1/2 and S = 1, we observe a small and constant value of $\bar{\alpha} \approx 1.6^{\circ}$, followed by a sudden increase at S = 3/2 indicating a transition point to magnetic longrange ordered state.

-- Jacques Villain, "Insulating spin glasses," Zeitschrift für Physik B Condensed Matter 33, 31-42 (1979). - [2] J. N. Reimers, A. J. Berlinsky, and A.-C. Shi, "Meanfield approach to magnetic ordering in highly frustrated pyrochlores," Phys.
-Rev. B 43, 865-878 (1991). - [3] R. Moessner and J. T. Chalker, "Properties of a Classical Spin Liquid: The Heisenberg Pyrochlore Antiferromagnet," Phys.
+- J. Villain, Insulating Spin Glasses, Z. Phys.
+B 33, 31 (1979). - [2] J. N. Reimers, A. J. Berlinsky, and A.-C. Shi, Mean-Field Approach to Magnetic Ordering in Highly Frustrated Pyrochlores, Phys.
+Rev. B 43, 865 (1991). - [3] R. Moessner and J. T. Chalker, Properties of a Classical Spin Liquid: The Heisenberg Pyrochlore Antiferromagnet, Phys.
 Rev. Lett.
-80, 2929-2932 (1998). - [4] R. Moessner and J. T. Chalker, "Low-temperature properties of classical geometrically frustrated antiferromagnets," Phys.
-Rev. B 58, 12049-12062 (1998). - [5] Villain, J., Bidaux, R., Carton, J.-P., and Conte, R., "Order as an effect of disorder," J. Phys.
-France 41, 1263-1272 (1980). - [6] E. F. Shender, "Antiferromagnetic garnets with fluctuationally interacting sublattices," Zh.
+80, 2929 (1998). - [4] R. Moessner and J. T. Chalker, Low-Temperature Properties of Classical Geometrically Frustrated Antiferromagnets, Phys.
+Rev. B 58, 12049 (1998). - [5] J. Villain, R. Bidaux, J.-P. Carton, and R. Conte, Order as an Effect of Disorder, J. Phys.
+II (France) 41, 1263 (1980). - [6] E. F. Shender, Antiferromagnetic Garnets with Fluctuationally Interacting Sublattices, Zh.
 Eksp.
 Teor.
 Fiz.
-83, 326 (1982). - [7] Christopher L. Henley, "Ordering due to disorder in a frustrated vector antiferromagnet," Phys.
+83, 326 (1982). - [7] C. L. Henley, Ordering due to Disorder in a Frustrated Vector Antiferromagnet, Phys.
 Rev. Lett.
-62, 2056-2059 (1989). - [8] J. N. Reimers, "Absence of long-range order in a threedimensional geometrically frustrated antiferromagnet," Phys.
-Rev. B 45, 7287-7294 (1992). - [9] M. P. Zinkin, D. Phil. thesis (University of Oxford, 1996). - [10] C L Henley, "Effective hamiltonians and dilution effects in kagome and related anti-ferromagnets," Canadian Journal of Physics 79, 1307-1321 (2001). - [11] R.R.
-Sobral and C. Lacroix, "Order by disorder in the pyrochlore antiferromagnets," Solid State Communications 103, 407 - 409 (1997).
+62, 2056 (1989). - [8] J. N. Reimers, Absence of Long-Range Order in a Three-Dimensional Geometrically Frustrated Antiferromagnet, Phys.
+Rev. B 45, 7287 (1992). - [9] M. P. Zinkin, D. Phil. thesis, University of Oxford, 1996.